TransUnion (NYSE:TRU) Releases Q3 2021 Earnings Guidance

+TransUnion (NYSE:TRU) last announced its earnings results on Tuesday, July 27th.
+The business services provider reported $0.96 EPS for the quarter, topping the consensus estimate of $0.91 by $0.05.
+The firm had revenue of $774.20 million for the quarter, compared to the consensus estimate of $749.12 million.
+TransUnion had a net margin of 15.79% and a return on equity of 23.10%.
+The business’s quarterly revenue was up 22.0% on a year-over-year basis.
+During the same quarter last year, the firm posted $0.66 EPS.
+As a group, equities research analysts forecast that TransUnion will post 3.41 EPS for the current year.

-A number of analysts have recently issued reports on the company.
-Truist Securities lifted their price target on TransUnion from $120.00 to $135.00 and gave the stock a buy rating in a research note on Wednesday.
-Truist lifted their target price on shares of TransUnion from $120.00 to $135.00 and gave the stock a buy rating in a research note on Wednesday.
-Barclays increased their target price on shares of TransUnion from $120.00 to $130.00 and gave the company an overweight rating in a research report on Wednesday.
+TRU has been the topic of several recent analyst reports.
+Truist lifted their target price on shares of TransUnion from $120.00 to $135.00 and gave the stock a buy rating in a report on Wednesday, July 28th.
+Morgan Stanley raised their price target on shares of TransUnion from $119.00 to $130.00 and gave the stock an overweight rating in a research report on Wednesday, July 28th.
+Deutsche Bank Aktiengesellschaft raised their price target on shares of TransUnion from $110.00 to $125.00 and gave the stock a buy rating in a research report on Wednesday, July 28th.
 Zacks Investment Research upgraded shares of TransUnion from a hold rating to a buy rating and set a $111.00 price target on the stock in a research report on Friday, April 30th.
-Finally, Royal Bank of Canada initiated coverage on shares of TransUnion in a report on Wednesday, July 7th.
-They issued an outperform rating and a $127.00 price objective for the company.
-Two analysts have rated the stock with a hold rating and fourteen have issued a buy rating to the company’s stock.
-TransUnion currently has a consensus rating of Buy and a consensus price target of $119.79.
+Finally, Truist Securities raised their price target on shares of TransUnion from $120.00 to $135.00 and gave the stock a buy rating in a research report on Wednesday, July 28th.
+Two analysts have rated the stock with a hold rating and twelve have given a buy rating to the stock.
+The company presently has a consensus rating of Buy and an average target price of $122.33.

+In related news, insider Steven M. Chaouki sold 2,500 shares of TransUnion stock in a transaction dated Friday, May 7th.
+The shares were sold at an average price of $105.74, for a total transaction of $264,350.00.
+Following the completion of the transaction, the insider now directly owns 37,165 shares of the company’s stock, valued at approximately $3,929,827.10.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, EVP Richard Dane Mauldin sold 2,000 shares of TransUnion stock in a transaction dated Tuesday, May 11th.
+The shares were sold at an average price of $105.30, for a total transaction of $210,600.00.
+Following the transaction, the executive vice president now directly owns 20,532 shares of the company’s stock, valued at $2,162,019.60.
+The disclosure for this sale can be found here.
+0.21% of the stock is currently owned by insiders.

 TransUnion provides risk and information solutions.
 The company operates in three segments: U.S. Markets, International, and Consumer Interactive.
 The U.S. Markets segment provides consumer reports, actionable insights, and analytics, such as credit and other scores, as well as technology solutions for businesses.